logos-maker/VST2/README.md

 # Audio plugin with editor, for Windows and Linux
 Use this as a template if you want a simple way to test out to make a VST plug and try it out.
-The code crosscompiles with 100% identical code to Windows and Linux.
+The code crosscompiles with 100% identical code to Windows and Linux and make 64-bit and 32bit plugins.

 If you use it as a toolkit for making audio plugins, then it's the most simple audio plugin toolkit you will ever find.
 And it's many thusand times simpler than the popular toolkit for audio plugins.